21 Headless CMS Platforms That You Should Check Out

 • The UI is minimal and easy to understand.

-• You can combine content management tools since it integrates easily with many platforms.
+• You can combine content management tools since they integrate easily with many platforms.

 Cons: